saglam/big-rust-preschool/README.md

 in most languages, but feels silly when you can just parse the integer from the buffer directly and safely thanks to the borrow checker.
 I implemented the test runner as a cargo bench to get some timing info.
-You can run the bechmark from the repo root as so:
+You can run the benchmark from the repo root as so:
 ```shell
 rustup install nightly
 cargo +nightly bench